EXPLAINER: The drug behind Russia's Olympic doping case

 The most famous case of trimetazidine in sports doping involved Chinese swimmer Sun Yang.

-The three-time Olympic champion served a three-month ban in 2014 in a ruling that was initially not published by China’s anti-doping agency.
-WADA did not use its right to challenge that Chinese judgment with an appeal to the Court of Arbitration for Sport.
+The three-time Olympic champion served a three-month ban in 2014 in a ruling that was published by China’s anti-doping agency only when it was over.

-Because it was Sun’s first doping offense, he was punished more severely for his second, and more high-profile, offense of refusing to cooperate with a sample collections team at his home in China.
+That was Sun’s first doping offense.
+He was punished more severely for his second, and more high-profile, offense of refusing to cooperate with a sample collection team at his home in China.

 AGE IS A FACTOR

-Another complicating factor is Valieva’s age, which can offer exemptions or leniency as a “protected person.”
+Valieva’s age can give her exemptions and leniency as a “protected person” in the World Anti-Doping Code.

-The World Anti-Doping Code definition of a “protected person” includes athletes who have not yet turned 16 at the time of a doping violation.

-The circumstances of Valieva’s case should also focus on the advice and decisions of her team officials and coaches.

 An investigation of “athlete support personnel” is mandatory when a protected athlete is implicated in a doping case.